Palash90/site-assets/target/blogs/iron-learn/iron-learn-3.md

-# Moving the calculations from CPU to GPU
+# Accelerating Calculations: From CPU to GPU with Rust and CUDA
-The success of the logistic regression program pushed me to do more.
-However, my matrix multiplication method was taking forever to complete even for a small matrix like 321 * 6.
-I had to wait for long time to see things working.
+The success of the logistic regression gave me a confidence boost, but the program's performance felt like a punch to the gut.
+The naive matrix multiplication module was taking forever to complete even on a small dataset like (321 * 6).
+No programmer enjoys staring at the console for the program to finish its execution.

-I have a CUDA GPU, I was just feeling lazy to configure it for programming for 2 years.
-However to progress I had to overcame my laziness.
-I started looking at internet to get my GPU to do the heavy math.
+I have a CUDA-enabled GPU sitting in my machine gathering dust.
+I had avoided configuring it for development for two years out of sheer laziness.
+But, to scale up I had to conquer my laziness.
+I had to make my GPU perform the heavy math.

-Many resources cited `ndarray`, a rust library to work with multi-dimensional arrays.
-The thought of doing everything from scratch discarded that idea however.
-Again back on searching track.
-I stumbled upon `rust-cuda`, toolkit to work with GPU.
+I spent some time searching alternatives.
+Many search results pointed to `ndarray`, a high-performance rust library to work with multi-dimensional arrays.
+It's a great library, but using it out of the box felt like cheating, like another black box "magic" to me.
+My motive was to learn from scratch; any ready-made solution would have defeated that purpose.
+I stumbled upon `rust-cuda`, a toolkit for integrating GPU programming into Rust.

 Another rabbit hole opened up...

 ## The Setup
-To get CUDA cores to work with my program, the very first thing I needed was to actually setup CUDA on my machine.
-I had the GPU for quite some time and I used it mostly for some video editing purposes.
-I never set it up for programming.

-This was the biggest time consuming journey in the whole process.
+To unlock the potential of those CUDA cores, the first step was setting up the environment.
+And on Windows, that was not an easy task.
+The setup was the single most time-consuming part of the whole process.

 I spent 3 to 4 hours just to see my GPU actually doing something.
 - I installed CUDA Toolkit